top of page

 • Stay Hydrated: Proper hydration is essential.
 Ensure you're drinking enough fluids, as dehydration can make everything feel more challenging, worsen side effects during cancer treatment, and impact your overall well-being.

 • Balance Beyond Nutrition: If nutrition feels overwhelming right now, it's more than okay to set it aside temporarily.
-Look at other ways to enhance your health and well-being, such as spending time in nature, incorporating short breathing exercises, or exploring mindfulness Apps in your daily routine.
+Look at other ways to enhance your health and well-being, such as spending time in nature, incorporating breathing exercises, or exploring mindfulness Apps in your daily routine.

 Telephone: 020 8064 2865